How to Treat Librium Addiction

 Rather than making threats, which can lead to your loved one becoming defensive, try to develop incentives to boost his or her willingness to speak to a professional, such as a therapist or doctor 1.

 Worried someone you love is abusing Librium?
 Listen for these street names:

 If someone you care about is addicted to Librium, you may need to try new approaches to encourage them to seek help, such as holding an intervention.
 Loved ones of addicts often feel worried, afraid, angry or resentful.
 These feelings can lead to heated, threatening, or confrontational communication, which can undermine the intention of providing help.
 Worse, such feelings can lead to an argument or even a violent outburst 1.

-Ideally, an intervention should be led by an intervention professional, in consultation with a substance abuse counselor, doctor or therapist 2.
+Ideally, an an experienced professional should lead an intervention, in consultation with a substance abuse counselor, doctor or therapist 2.
 This protocol allows the tone to remain neutral while allowing the loved ones of the addicted individual to have a heart-to-heart conversation about the impact the drug use has had on all of them 2.

 An intervention should only involve those who can express care, concern, and support without judgment.